00010001/corridors/readme.md

 ## Features

-Player can move in 4 directions on map, which is int matrix; different values on map can represent different objects; games uses Stages, which is mode in which represent current gameplay state;
+* Player can move in 4 directions on map, which is int matrix
+* different values on map can represent different objects
+* games uses Stages, which is mode in which represent current gameplay state
-game checks which value player faces and then renders appropriate view and sets up Stage;
+* game checks which value player faces and then renders appropriate view and sets up Stage
-application uses GameState object to pass values to services;
+* application uses GameState object to pass values to services
-Game determines logic based on current Stage and user input;
+* Game determines logic based on current Stage and user input

 ## Usage